hailegiorgis16/ETS0607-15/README.md

 The str.capitalize() method is used to convert the first character of a string to uppercase and all other characters to lowercase.
 This method is useful when you want to ensure that a string starts with a capital letter while making all other letters lowercase.
 # str.swapcase()
 The str.swapcase() method is a string method that returns a new string with all the uppercase letters converted to lowercase and all the lowercase letters converted to uppercase.
 It does not modify the original string but instead creates and returns a new one.v
+# str.find()
+The str.find() method is used to search for a substring within a string and returns the lowest index where the substring is found.
+If the substring is not found, it returns -1.